 First, look closely at the job post text and note any words that are repeated or emphasized.
 Compare these phrases to the language you're using in your resume, particularly the profile and key skills sections.
 Then, seek ways to align your resume language with the job posting while not copying phrases or misstating your background.

 For example, if the organization seeks someone collaborative, call out that aspect of your experience in your profile.
 Or say the facility has many non-English speaking patients.
-Cite your foreign language skills both in your profile and as a separate section farther down the document.
+Cite your foreign language skills in your profile and as a separate section further down the document.
 With adjustments like these, you can make your resume more relevant to each opportunity.

 What is the best dentist resume format?